 Local governments perform the most important function of CWEP: interacting with the public.
-CWEP helps local governments develop educational and outreach materials to cooperatively achieve more than they could individually. in addition, CWEP provides direct education opportunities for our partners by getting into their schools, libraries, museums, fairs, festivals, and more using various services listed in detail here.
+CWEP helps local governments develop educational and outreach materials to cooperatively achieve more than they could individually.
+In addition, CWEP provides direct education opportunities for our partners by getting into their schools, libraries, camps, fairs, festivals, and more using various services and programming.

 Visit local governments’ websites (listed below) to learn more about how they protect water quality in their area.
 Because everyone lives downstream of someone else, everyone should take action to protect water quality!